-Feature n-issue during 2022 Description of LTI Plans LTI Plan LTI 2020-2022 LTI 2021-2023 LTI 2022-2024 Performance 3 years 3 years 3 years Period 1 January 2020 - 31 December 2022 1 January 2021 - 31 December 2023 1 January 2022 - 31 December 2024 Assessment Date January 2023 January 2024 January 2025 Relevant Plan 2020 Plan 2020 Plan 2020 Plan Status Vested in January 2023 Unvested Unvested Instrument Grants are made in the form of Performance Rights which are issued in accordance with the relevant approved Plan Grant Frequency Grants are made on an annual basis but are subject to t Target quantum ch grant and determined based on market and peer group (% of base salary) Managing Director and CEO: 100% (Stretch 141.3%) Chief Financial Officer: Not eligible Managing Director and CEO: 100% (Stretch 142.5%) Chief Financial Officer: Not eligible Managing Director and CEO: 100% (Stretch 142.5%) Chief Financial Officer: 65% (Stretch 68.4%) Performance Criteria / Vesting The Company has selected the performance hurdles an shareholders. d criteria outlined below to align the interests of executive e KMPs with the long-term interests of its Hurdles Relative TSR: 25% Relative TSR: 30% (Stretch 37.5%) Relative TSR: 30% (Stretch 37.5%) (% of base salary) EPS: 25% (Stretch 31.3%) EPS: 20% EPS: 20% Strategic: 50% (Stretch 85%) Strategic: 50% (Stretch $85\%$ ) ag Hurdles (as determined by the Board) automatically exe Strategic: 50% (Stretch 85%)7 Dividends and voting rights (a) the Company passes a resolution for voluntary wind (b) an order is made for the compulsory winding up of t (c) the Company passes a resolution in accordance wit Performance Rights carry no entitlement to voting or div he Company; or h ASX Listing Rule 11.2 to dispose of its main undertaking.
-Cessation of Employment (i) lapse; (ii) are forfeited; (iii) vest (immediately or subject to conditions); (iv) are only exercisable for a prescribed period and will (v) are no longer subject to some of the restrictions (incas a result of the Incentiveholder (or the relevant Eligible the Group.
-The Board may specify in the Invitation to the Incentivelia cluding any Vesting Condition) that previously applied, e Employee, where the Incentiveholder is the nominee of the holder how the Incentives will be treated on cessation of e he Eligible Employee) ceasing to be an employee of employment.
-Change of Control o rata basis based on the proportion of the performance p I by the Board.
-The remainder of any incentives will lapse of Board Discretion For all LTI plans the Board has discretion to reduce or c in the event of serious misconduct, a material misstaten ancel any unvested or unexercised Performance Rights.
-Tl

-Performance Rights are rights to receive fully paid ordinary shares in Gold Road Resources Limited subject to meeting performance and vesting conditions (Rights).
-The percentage of Rights that meet the performance conditions (as determined by the Board) will automatically convert to shares in the Company for nil consideration and the remainder are forfeited/cancelled

-Includes provision for a stretch of 170% on the strategic metrics (Target 50% Stretch 85%) and 125% on the EPS metric resulting in a total stretch of 141.3% of base salary
+Feature Description of LTI Plans .TI Plan LTI 2020-2022 LTI 2021-2023 LTI 2022-2024 Performance 3 years 3 years 3 years Period 1 January 2020 - 31 December 2022 1 January 2021 - 31 December 2023 1 January 2022 - 31 December 2024 ssessment Date January 2023 January 2024 January 2025 elevant Plan 2020 Plan 2020 Plan 2020 Plan Status Vested in January 2023 Unvested Unvested nstrument Grant Frequency Grants are made in the form of Performance Rights whic Grants are made on an annual basis but are subject to th 'lan 1 larget quantum The percentage remuneration levels are reviewed at eac ch grant and determined based on market and peer group p practice for the relevant period % of base salary) Managing Director and CEO: 100% (Stretch 141.3%) 2 Chief Financial Officer: Not eligible Managing Director and CEO: 100% (Stretch 142.5%) 3 Chief Financial Officer: Not eligible Managing Director and CEO: 100% (Stretch 142.5%) 3 Chief Financial Officer: 65% (Stretch 68.4%) 4 Performance The Company has selected the performance hurdles and d criteria outlined below to align the interests of executiv e KMPs with the long-term interests of its Criteria / Vesting shareholders. lurdles Relative TSR: 25% Relative TSR: 30% (Stretch 37.5%) 5 Relative TSR: 30% (Stretch 37.5%) % of base salary) EPS: 25% (Stretch 31.3%) 6 EPS: 20% EPS: 20% Strategic: 50% (Stretch 85%) 7 Strategic: 50% (Stretch 85%) 7 Strategic: 50% (Stretch 85%)7 Exercise ing up; ne Company; or n ASX Listing Rule 11.2 to dispose of its main undertaking Dividends and voting rights Performance Rights carry no entitlement to voting or div idends Cessation of Employment (i) lapse; (ii) are forfeited; (iii) vest (immediately or subject to conditions); (iv) are only exercisable for a prescribed period and will (v) are no longer subject to some of the restrictions (inc as a result of the Incentiveholder (or the relevant Eligible the Group. the Eligible Employee) ceasing to be an employee of Change of Control o rata basis based on the proportion of the performance by the Board.
+The remainder of any incentives will lapse Board Discretion and Clawback in the event of serious misconduct, a material misstatem Board did not exercise its discretion or clawback clauses s in 2022. erse effect on the reputation of the Company.
+The that meet the pe Includes provisio Includes provisio hts are rights to receive fully paid ordinary shares in Gold a rformance conditions (as determined by the Board) will au on for a stretch of 170% on the strategic metrics (Target 50 on for a stretch of 170% on the strategic metrics (Target 50 on for a stretch of 170% on the strategic metrics (Target 50 ntomatically convert to shares in the Company for nil con 0% Stretch 85%) and 125% on the EPS metric resulting in 0% Stretch 85%) and 125% on the Relative TSR metric res sideration and the remainder are forfeited/cancelled a total stretch of 141.3% of base salary sulting in a total stretch of 142.5% of base salary